Winnie Bamara: Later career

 In 1987 Bamara, who lived near Maralinga, produced a painting for a poster protesting nuclear testing at Maralinga, for the Australian Council for Disarmament and Peace for Maralinga Day, 1987 which was produced by Common Ground Magazine with the support of the people of the Maralinga–Tjarutja community.
 Her image shows a nuclear bomb exploding on the Maralinga lands as three Indigenous people stand watching, with text that briefly discusses the history of the British Government testing of nuclear bombs at Maralinga.

 Personal life

 In the 1960s Bamara married William Fredrick Smith (1942 – 2014) and their children were Russell, Robyn, Anthony, and Shona, and Eugene and Lillian, who were both deceased at the time of his death.
-The date of Bamara's death is not recorded, but she was noted as "the late" Winnie Bamara in husband Smith's 2014 obituary in the Adelaide Advertiser.
+She was noted as "the late" Winnie Bamara in husband Smith's 2014 obituary in the Adelaide Advertiser.
+Winnie died at the Royal Adelaide Hospital in 1987.
 She is buried in the Port Augusta General Cemetery with Nellie Bamara.